 Lunglei Mizoram, India. |

 People that feel an earthquake may report their experience to the US Geographic Survey.
-Currently, 2 people have reported shaking in 2 places in India.We keep updating this article as more ground reports become available.
+Currently, 4 people have reported shaking in 4 places in 2 countries (Myanmar, India).We keep updating this article as more ground reports become available.
 You may report that you felt this earthquake here.

 Places with most reports: